Chillee/chillee.github.io/brrr_intro.md

 <figure>
 <center><img src="img/perf_intro/factory_doubled.png" width="50%"></center>
-<figcaption align = "center"><i>Even though our factory's size (FLOPS) doubled - if our bandwidth can't keep up then our performance isn't also going to duble</i></figcaption>
+<figcaption align = "center"><i>Even though our factory's size (FLOPS) doubled - if our bandwidth can't keep up then our performance isn't also going to double</i></figcaption>
 </figure>

-Along with implying permanent job security for ML systems engineers, this growing dificulty in utilizing our compute also makes understanding our bottlenecks even more important.
+Along with implying permanent job security for ML systems engineers, this growing difficulty in utilizing our compute also makes understanding our bottlenecks even more important.

 One more addendum about FLOPS.
 Modern machine learning accelerators all have hardware specialized for matrix-multiplication, such as Nvidia's "Tensor Cores".